apprenda-kismatic/kubernetes-ldap/README.md

 Getting Started
 ===============
 This project provides an LDAP authentication webhook for Kubernetes.
-The current implementation exposes two endpoints:
+This version is meant to run inside your K8s Cluster, which is why it exposes two endpoints:
-- /authenticate: Handles token authentication requests coming from Kubernetes
+- <b>/authenticate</b>: Handles token authentication requests coming from Kubernetes API Server.
+Served via SSL on Port 8443.
-- /ldapAuth: Issues token to be used when interacting with the Kubernetes API
+- <b>/ldapAuth</b>: Issues token to be used when interacting with the Kubernetes API.
+Served w/out SSL on Port 8080 as it's meant to be exposed via Ingress to the outside.

+The service will issue RSASSA-PSS (SHA512) signed tokens with a length of 4096 bits.
+The tokens have an expiry date of 12h after which they will be invalidated by the server.

 Pre-requisites
 --------------